githubnext/copilot-workspace-user-manual/overview.md

 ## Integrated Terminal

-Once the developer has implemented their plan, Copilot Workspace enables them to validate the changes for correctness by bringing up an integrated terminal and executing shell commands.
+Once you have implemented their plan, Copilot Workspace enables you to validate the changes for correctness by bringing up an integrated terminal and executing shell commands.
 This allows performing a build, lint, test, etc. against the changes, and can be a quick and effective way to gain confidence about the task and its completion status.
 The terminal is backed by a Codespace, so it is a secure sandbox with a full development environment installed.

 <img src="images/terminal.png" width=600 alt="Integrated terminal">

 *Integrated terminal, showing the generated branch name and access to just-in-time compute*

-If the developer wants to make any more extensive changes or leverage rich editor features (e.g. step debugging), you can open the Copilot Workspace session in a Codespace, using any of Codespace’s supported clients.
+If you want to make any more extensive changes or leverage rich editor features (e.g. step debugging), you can open the Copilot Workspace session in a Codespace, using any of Codespace’s supported clients.

 ## Session Sharing